-Endress cautions that sweating is not a good indication of workout success, nor is it directly corelated to burning calories.
+Gerald Endress cautions that sweating is not a good indication of workout success, nor is it directly corelated to burning calories.
 Some of us perspire doing nothing in the mildest temperatures, while others need 20 minutes of high-humidity, high-impact cardio before needing to mop our brow.
 There is a best temperature, but there is no right amount of sweat.
-Now for a gender twist on that best temp…

-WOMEN VS. MEN
+WORKOUT TEMPERATURE: WOMEN VS. MEN

 An interesting study, using self-applied neck cooling, discovered differences in women and men regarding workout temperatures.
 Despite similar overall changes in body temperature, the female participants wanted more cooling than the males while exercising.
 Researcher Nicole Vargas, explained there were two potential explanations:

 “The really interesting thing we found was during recovery,” Vargas said.
 “The dynamic of how skin temperature recovers versus core temperature in females compared to males was a lot different.”
 Whereas skin temperature in males gradually fell following exercise, returning to normal levels within 60 minutes, skin temperature fell more rapidly in females, returning to normal levels within 10 minutes following exercise.
 This rapid fall in skin temperature should theoretically decrease the desire for cooling in females.
 However, the female participants continued to cool their necks more than the men post-workout, likely because their core temperature remained elevated.